timvanderzee/human-walking-biomechanics/README.md

 ## main.m ##

-Running the main.m script executes results in recreating both all strides files and 5 strides files from exported data.
+Running the main.m script results in recreating both all strides files and 5 strides files from exported data.
 If the provided exported data is the same as in the data repository (LINK HERE), then the recreated all strides files and 5 strides files should also be the same as the ones in the data repository (LINK HERE).

 The main.m script therefore shows how all strides files and 5 strides files are created from exported files.